 - What are the key lessons learned from mobile operators when it comes to increasing consumer and business mobility services usage and requirements?

-- What are the key drivers and inhibitors for consumer and enterprise adoption and usage of mobile broadband services?
-How does the market opportunity vary by technology and use case?
+- What are the key drivers and inhibitors for consumer and enterprise adoption and usage of mobile broadband services as a replacement to fixed broadband?

 - What strategies are emerging in the pricing, packaging, and marketing of mobile services?
-What will be the impact of additional devices, including tablets and emerging technologies, on the mobile operator landscape?
+How are the competitive reactions to first-mover disruption affecting the economic viability of the mobile operators over the long term?

 - How will mobile operators adapt to the growing number of over-the-top content, including video, music streaming, voice and messaging services, and other applications?
 What effect will over-the-top content have on pricing and network optimization strategy?

-AT&T Inc., Amazon.com, Inc., Apple Inc., BT Group plc, BlackBerry, Cablevision Systems Corporation, CenturyLink, Inc., Cisco Systems, Inc., Comcast Corporation, Cox Communications, Inc., Deutsche Telekom AG, Facebook, Inc., France Telecom SA, Google Inc., HP Inc., IBM, Intel Corporation, Microsoft Corporation, Orange S.A., Samsung, Scratch Wireless, Inc., Sprint Corporation, Time Warner Cable Inc., TracFone Wireless, Inc., U.S. Cellular Corporation, Verizon Communications, Inc., Vodafone Group Plc
+AT&T Inc., Altice N.V., Amazon.com Inc., Apple Inc., Assurance Wireless, BT Group plc, Cablevisión S. A., Charter Communications, Inc., Comcast Corporation, Cox Communications, Inc., Deutsche Telekom AG, Facebook, Inc., Google LLC, HP Inc., IBM, Intel Corporation, Lumen Technologies, Inc., Microsoft Corporation, Orange S.A., Republic Wireless Inc., Samsung, Scratch Wireless, Inc., T-Mobile International AG, Telefónica S.A., TracFone Wireless, Inc., U.S. Cellular Corporation, Vodafone Group Plc